People

 Juliet Patterson

-Juliet Patterson is the author of Sinkhole: A Legacy of Suicide (Milkweed Editions, 2022) and two full-length poetry collections, Threnody (Nightboat Books, 2016), a finalist for the 2017 Audre Lorde Poetry Award, and The Truant Lover (Nightboat Books, 2006), winner of the Nightboat Poetry Prize and a finalist for the 2006 Lambda Literary Award.
-A recipient of an Arts & Letters Susan Atefat Prize in nonfiction and a Lynda Hull Memorial Poetry Prize, she has also been awarded fellowships from the Jerome Foundation, the Minnesota State Arts Board, and the Minneapolis-based Creative Community Leadership Institute (formerly the Institute for Community and Creative Development).
+Juliet Patterson is the author of Sinkhole: A Legacy of Suicide (Milkweed Editions, 2022), finalist for the 2023 Minnesota Book Awards and named one of the best memoirs of 2022 by Library Journal.
+She has also published two full-length poetry collections, Threnody (Nightboat Books 2016), a finalist for the 2017 Audre Lorde Poetry Award, and The Truant Lover (Nightboat Books, 2006), winner of the Nightboat Poetry Prize and a finalist for the 2006 Lambda Literary Award.
+A recipient of the Arts & Letters Susan Atefat Prize in nonfiction and a Lynda Hull Memorial Poetry Prize, she has also been awarded fellowships from the Jerome Foundation, the Minnesota State Arts Board, and the Minneapolis-based Creative Community Leadership Institute (formerly the Institute for Community and Creative Development).
+She teaches creative writing and literature at St. Olaf College and is also a faculty member and director of the college’s Environmental Conversations program.

 Sarah Saffian photo